GGGErnest/ng-ui2qp/projects/ng-ui2qp/README.md

 We've created a set of examples in [stackblitz](https://stackblitz.com/edit/ng-ui2qp) which can help to understand and give a glance of what can be done with the ng-ui2qp.

+**IMPORTANT:** The examples are a work in progress, so don't forget to check on them from time to time.

 ## Warning

 Please keep in mind that for compatibility matters between browsers you have to take care of the URL's length doesn't get beyond 2,083 characters because that could cause some unexpected behaviour in old browsers.
 From our experience this could happen if you are working with very deep nested forms or long texts.
 Please read [this](https://www.quora.com/What-is-the-max-length-for-URLs-in-each-browser) form more information.